claudiopica/HiRep/Doc/development_manual/field_geometry.md

 ```

+#### Global Geometry Descriptors

+Usually, we want to initialize fields either on the full lattice or only with even or odd parity.
+In order to do this efficiently, the global geometry descriptors `glattice`, `glat_even` and `glat_odd` are initialized globally on host memory.
+These can then be used to allocate fields correspondingly

 #### Number of Sites
 In order to allocate memory for the field data, we need to know how many elementary field types we need to allocate.
 This is different for fields that are located on the sites or the links of the lattice.
 Correspondingly, for the given lattice geometry, the number of sites and the number of links are calculated and saved in the fields `gsize_spinor` and `gsize_gauge` respectively.